Bouillon cube: Production process

-Stock cubes are made by mixing already-dry ingredients into a paste.
-The ingredients are usually mixed in a container (batch mixing), left to mature, and then shaped into the cube form.
+Stock cubes are made by mixing already-dry ingredients into a paste, including salt, fat, (meat/bone/vegetable) extract, etc. The ingredients are usually mixed in a container (batch mixing), left to mature, and then shaped into the cube form.
 Alternatively, they can be mixed directly into an extruder.
+The "extract" portion needs to be separately produced from the meat, bone, or whatever food is intended to be used in the reconstituted boullion (see meat extract).
+This is achieved by large-scale cooking similar to what is used to make pre-packaged broth, followed by an evaporation process to condense the product.